aurelia-plugins/aurelia-plugins-google-maps/README.md

 ### Map Click Event

 It is possible to catch the map click event as specified by the [Google Maps documentation](https://developers.google.com/maps/documentation/javascript/events#ShapeEvents).
-The `map-click` event is added as a CustomEvent to the `<aup-google-maps>` DOM element with the event data added to the `details` key.
+The `map-click` event is added as a CustomEvent to the `<aup-google-maps>` DOM element with the event data added to the `detail` key.

 ```html
 <aup-google-maps map-click.delegate="myEventHandler($event)"></aup-google-maps>